AbhishekSrivastava-07/Video-Surveillance-system/README.md

 [11]	G. F. Shidik, E. Noersasongko, A. Nugraha, P. N. Andono, J. Jumanto and E. J. Kusuma, "A Systematic Review of Intelligence Video Surveillance: Trends, Techniques, Frameworks, and Datasets," in IEEE Access, vol. 7, pp. 170457-170473, 2019, doi: 10.1109/ACCESS.2019.2955387.

+### Dataset

+CUHK Avenue

+This dataset contains 16 training and 21 testing video clips.
+The video contains 30652 frames in total.
+The training videos contain video with normal situations.
+The testing videos contain videos with both standard and abnormal events